Death in the Red Jaguar

 Death in the Red Jaguar (Der Tod im roten Jaguar) is a 1968 West German thriller film directed by Harald Reinl and starring George Nader, Heinz Weiss, and Daniela Surina.
-It was part of the Jerry Cotton series of films.
+It is the sixth in the Jerry Cotton series of films.

 It was shot at the Tempelhof Studios in Berlin and on location in San Francisco.
 The film's sets were designed by the art director Ernst H. Albrecht.

 Plot

 The FBI agent tackles an organization of assassins who kill to order.